List of My Hero Academia characters: Other students

-Hitoshi Shinso is a first-year student from the General Course whose Quirk Brainwashing (洗脳, Sen'nō) allows him to control those who answer his questions.
+Hitoshi Shinso is a first-year student from the General Course whose Quirk Brainwashing (洗脳, Sen'nō) allows him to control those who answers him.
 Hitoshi's purple hair and mental abilities were inspired by Purple Man.
 At first, Hitoshi struggles with his Quirk, as it is a "villainous" Quirk despite his heroic intentions.
 Hitoshi desires to become a Pro Hero to refute those who made him feel ashamed of his abilities.
 While he has stated he is not interested in making friends, he knows several students who see him as a friend, including Izuku, Denki, and Neito.
 After proving his potential to be a capable hero at the school festival, Hitoshi is taken in as Eraser Head's apprentice.
 He trains for Eraser Head's fighting style but struggles to develop the use of the Capturing Weapon.
 After several months of training, he comes to use his ability properly, showing his skill in the Joint Training Battle.
 Eventually, he earns the right to transfer to the Hero Course for his second year which he does, joining Izuku and the others in class 2-A after Yuga's departure.